ben-xD/talkdash/README.md

   - create env file: `cp backend/.env.example backend/.env`
   - Add secrets (`fly secrets set NAME=VALUE` for all the variables in `backend/.env`).
 For example, `fly secrets set CLOUDFLARE_WORKERS_AI_TOKEN='...'`
   - Deploy: `fly deploy`
+- Reminders:
+  - If you see `Error: SASL: SCRAM-SERVER-FIRST-MESSAGE: client password must be a string` when starting the backend, your local database might not set up.

 ## Notes about weird things
 - I only installed husky because the `flyctl` CLI assumes you use it (possibly only for Node apps).
 Otherwise, `@flydotio/dockerfile` npm package fails to install with `sh: husky: command not found`.